Personal contributions

 What is a personal contribution?

 A personal contribution is when you pay money from your bank account that’s already been taxed straight into your super account.
-If you have a little extra from your pay, additional savings or an inheritance, you can make a personal contribution to boost your super.
+If you have a little extra from your pay, additional savings or an inheritance, you can make a personal contribution to help grow your balance.

 Personal contributions at a glance